Projects & Sites

 Leadership: Stephanie Christenson & Neeta Thakur (University of California San Francisco)

-Asthma is the most common chronic disease of childhood, however disease burden is disproportionately higher in communities of color and of low socioeconomic status.
-Socio-environmental exposures, including psychosocial stressors and air pollution, are concentrated in these historically marginalized communities and contribute to asthma pathobiology through poorly understood mechanisms.
-Our goal is to improve our understanding of heterogeneous asthma pathobiology associated with socio-environmental exposures, relevant to marginalized populations, allowing us to better discriminate individuals at high risk for poor outcomes and identify place-based targets for intervention.
+Asthma is the most common chronic disease of childhood.
+Environmental exposures, including air pollution, contribute to asthma pathobiology through poorly understood mechanisms.
+Our goal is to improve our understanding of heterogeneous asthma pathobiology associated with environmental exposures, allowing us to better identify individuals at high risk for poor outcomes and identify place-based targets for intervention.

 Longitudinal integration of environmental exposures, omics, and childhood NAFLD (LEON)